SchynsLab/medusa/_sources/getting_started/citation.md

 > Filntisis, P. P., Retsinas, G., Paraperas-Papantoniou, F., Katsamanis, A., Roussos, A., & Maragos, P. (2022).
 Visual Speech-Aware Perceptual 3D Facial Expression Reconstruction from Videos. *arXiv preprint arXiv:2207.11094*.

+### MICA

+> Zielonka, W., Bolkart, T., & Thies, J. (2022, November).
+Towards metrical reconstruction of human faces.
+In *Computer Vision–ECCV 2022: 17th European Conference, Tel Aviv, Israel, October 23–27, 2022, Proceedings, Part XIII* (pp. 250-269).
+Cham: Springer Nature Switzerland.

+## Misc

+If you use Medusa's `SCRFDetector`, please cite the following paper from the InsightFace team:

+> Guo, J., Deng, J., Lattas, A., & Zafeiriou, S. (2021).
+Sample and computation redistribution for efficient face detection. *arXiv preprint arXiv:2105.04714.*

+If you use Medusa's `AlignCropModel`, which is based on the landmark detection module of RetinaFace, please cite the following paper:

+> Deng, J., Guo, J., Ververas, E., Kotsia, I., & Zafeiriou, S. (2020).
+Retinaface: Single-shot multi-level face localisation in the wild.
+In *Proceedings of the IEEE/CVF conference on computer vision and pattern recognition* (pp. 5203-5212).

 ## Website

 This website (including documentation) was created using Jupyter Book {cite}`executable_books_community_2020_4539666`.